-Secondary Qualitative Data Collection - statswork
+Secondary Qualitative Data Collection Services

-The data those have been collected already and readily available from other sources are called as secondary data.
-When compared to primary data, these secondary data are cheaper and more quickly obtainable.
+The data already collected and available from other sources are called secondary data.
+Compared to primary data, Secondary Qualitative Data Collection Services are quicker and cost-effective.

-Secondary Data
+Secondary Data for Qualitative Research

 Types of secondary data